PERSPECTIVE LIVING MAGAZINE

 The Big Boreout

 One thing that all this activity had highlighted was that we were not happy at work.
 We are now no longer just talking about Burnout.
 We were also talking about Boreout.
-After all, the rat race is something that denotes a kind of endless, relentless pursuit.
-One that might even be pointless or self-destructive.
+After all, the rat race is about that endless, relentless pursuit.
+Even pointless or self-destructive.
 “80% of global employees are either continuously watching the clock, or actively working against their employer’s goals,” a Gallup spokesperson told Perspective Living about the 2020 figures.
 “Worry, stress, anger, and sadness at work have been rising since we started measuring them in 2009,” he added.

 “We are checked out and sleepwalking through our days.
 We are putting little energy into our work,” wrote Quartz in 2015 in a similar vein.
 According to the business news provider, many people simply hate their job.
 Aren’t so many of us going through the motions, muddling ourselves through the week?
 Looking forward to Friday, and dreading Monday, again and again?